microsoft/terminal/doc/specs/#4993 - Keyboard Selection/Keyboard-Selection.md

 If `copyOnSelect` is enabled, `ESC` is interpreted as "cancelling" the selection, so nothing is copied.
 Keys that generate input are also interpreted as "cancelling" the selection.
 Only the `copy` keybinding or copying using the mouse is considered "completing" the selection operation, and copying the content to the clipboard.

 NOTE - Related to #3884:
-    If the user has chosen to have selections persist after a copy operation, the selection created by Mark Mode is treated no differently than one created with the mouse.
+    If the user has chosen to have selections persist after a copy operation, the selection created by Copy Mode is treated no differently than one created with the mouse.
 The selection will persist after a copy operation.
-However, if the user exits Mark Mode in any of the other situations, the selection is cleared.
+However, if the user exits Copy Mode in any of the other situations, the selection is cleared.